Fulululu/Graduation_Project/README.md

 #### TCP Communication Detail
 Server:
+1. cd server/socket/
-1. python3.6 myserver_asy.py
+2. python3.6 myserver_asy.py

 Client:
+1. cd raspi/
-1. python myclient.py
+2. python myclient.py
-2. type your account and password that register in Web server
+3. type your account and password that register in Web server

 #### Web Service Detail
+1. add your E-mail to EMAIL_HOST_USER and EMAIL_HOST_PASSWORD in server/mysite/mysite/setting.py
+2. cd server/mysite/
-1. python manage runserver yourserverip:yourserverport
+3. python manage runserver yourserverip:yourserverport
-2. open your browser and type the url(ip:port)
+4. open your browser and type the url(ip:port)
-3. using "python keygen_client.py" to generate an invitation code
+5. using "python keygen_client.py" to generate an invitation code
-4. register an account and login to use.
+6. register an account and login to use.